Psychtoolbox-3/psychtoolbox-3.github.com/docs/KbWait.md

 Using [KbWait](KbWait) from the MATLAB command line: When you type "[KbWait](KbWait)" at the
 prompt and hit the enter/return key to execute that command, then [KbWait](KbWait)
-will detect the enter/return key press and return immediatly.
+will detect the enter/return key press and return immediately.
 If you
 want to test [KbWait](KbWait) from the command line, then try this:

  [WaitSecs](WaitSecs)(0.2);[KbWait](KbWait)